 Create and configure the external content type

 In every BCS solution, the external content type defines the external data to SharePoint Server.
 It includes descriptions of how the data is structured, how it is secured, the specific portions of the external data that you want to interact with, and the permitted operations.
-When an external list or app for SharePoint or business data Web Part makes a request for external data, the Business Data Connectivity service refers to the external content type for the list or app or Web Part to understand how to communicate with the external data source.
+When an external list or app for SharePoint in Microsoft 365 or business data Web Part makes a request for external data, the Business Data Connectivity service refers to the external content type for the list or app or Web Part to understand how to communicate with the external data source.

 In the BCS hybrid scenario, only OData sources are supported and the preferred way to make an external content type for an OData source is to use Visual Studio 2012.
 Visual Studio 2012 simplifies the external content type creation process by directly connecting to the OData source, reading it, and building the external content type XML for you.
-Once created, you have to make some minor changes to the XML, such as inserting which connection settings object to use and removing some of the boilerplate code, before you can deploy it to SharePoint Online for use in the BCS hybrid scenario.
+Once created, you have to make some minor changes to the XML, such as inserting which connection settings object to use and removing some of the boilerplate code, before you can deploy it to SharePoint in Microsoft 365 for use in the BCS hybrid scenario.

 Before you begin, make sure you have the following:

 Visual Studio 2012 installed on a computer that on your corporate network.